 Want to be wealthy in retirement?
 Get active now.

-So what’s on your 2025 to-do list?
-Is it to get healthier?
-Or to put yourself in a better financial position for retirement?
+What’s on your to-do list?
+Is it getting healthier?
+Or setting yourself up for a stronger financial future?

-What if I told you that working on your health goal could help you with your retirement goal?
+What if working on your health goals could actually support your retirement goals too?

 80 is the New 70

-According to the Social Security Administration (SSA), “About one out of every four 65-year-olds today will live past age 90, and one out of 10 will live past age 95.”2
+And according to the American Psychological Association, “About one out of every four 65-year-olds today will live past age 90, and one out of 10 will live past age 95.”

 This is great news, but it comes with a bit of an issue.
 Living longer means needing to pay for more things, like housing, utilities, food, and clothing.
 If you decide to retire at 65, that means there’s a 25% chance you’ll need to have at least 25 years of money for retirement stashed away.